VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/01-Lecture.md

 ---
-title: "Lecture on Viruses and -omics Techniques"
+title: "Lecture on Viruses and viromics"
 teaching: 45
 exercises: 0
 questions: